Careers360 Logo

 - If A is a singular matrix

-• If adj(A).B \neq 0 then linear equation does not have solutions and inconsistent linear equation
+• If adj(A).B0 then the linear equation does not have solutions, and is an inconsistent linear equation

-Note-1 If A and B are square matrices of the same order then the determinant of the product of matrices is equal to the product of their respective determinants i.e.
+Note-1 If A and B are square matrices of the same order, then the determinant of the product of matrices is equal to the product of their respective determinants, i.e.

 |AB|=|A|.|B|